 What should I know about getting dentures at an early age?

 Getting dentures will be a major procedure no matter which age you are, as you will likely need teeth extracted.
 As the supporting bone structure begins to break down, the appearance of your face will transform over time, resulting in a "caved-in" appearance.
-If you receive dentures at an early age, this change happens while you are still young.
+If you lose teeth at an early age, this change happens while you are still young.
 Dentures will allow you to maintain the look of healthy skin and avoid the sallow look that results from not having teeth behind the skin of the cheeks.
 Plus, smooth, well-supported skin on your cheeks can help you look younger for longer.

 No matter which age you are when you receive dentures, upper dentures are easier to adapt to than lower ones.